 2. Choose High-Performance WordPress Hosting

-Hosting server is that server stores all the data on your website.
+The hosting server is that the server stores all the data on your website.
 You sign up for a plan and keep all your pictures, content, videos, etc. on the server sitting in the host’s data center.
 WordPress Host gives you an easy way to access, manage, and route data to your visitors.
 Very easy right?
 Well, not quite enough.

 Most new site owners agree with the cheapest possible option for hosting.
 Although this is often enough in the beginning, when you start getting more traffic, you will need to upgrade.